 - 2 cups all-purpose flour

-- 2 cups plain bread crumbs substitute Panko bread crumbs for even more crunch
+- 2 cups bread crumbs substitute Panko bread crumbs for even more crunch

 - 3 teaspoons Kosher salt